ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 First: you should access the Repository folder in your browser and ensure the raw detections are posted in the `Data and Metadata` folder.

-Finally, the Issue can be passed off to an OTN-analyst for final verification in the database.
+Finally, the Work item can be passed off to an OTN-analyst for final verification in the database.

 {% include links.md %}